What Is a Junior ISA?

 Depending on the type of junior ISA you open will change how much interest can be made.

-The best rate at the time of writing this for a cash Junior ISA is 4%.
+As of June 2026, the best rates for a cash Junior ISA are around 4%.
 This means if you invested £1,000 you’d have £1,040 at the end of the first year.

 If you then contributed £1,000 a year until they were 18 they’d have a total of £27,872 earning £8,872 in interest.